 Log onto a computer in a classroom

-You will need your “Network Login” username and “Password” to log onto the Otago Polytechnic Network.
+You will need your network login username and password to log onto an OP computer.

 If you are a learner who is returning to Otago Polytechnic from the previous year, please use the username and password that you used last year.

-If you are new to Otago Polytechnic, or if you are returning to Otago Polytechnic to study after some year’s absence, your student username and default password will be shown on your Student Tax Invoice document, or your teacher’s Class List report.
+If you are new to Otago Polytechnic Te Pūkenga, or if you are returning to study after some year’s absence, your student username and default password will be shown on your Student Tax Invoice document, or your teacher’s Class List report.

 From your Student Tax Invoice document, please take a note of your login details:

 Network Login: for example: SMITHZZ9

 Password: for example: PDY8TF7A

 In a classroom, turn on a computer.
 It will boot up, and present you with the initial logon network screen.

 Please remember: The default password can be case sensitive.
 If the default password contains UPPER case characters, then it needs to be entered in UPPER case.
 Be careful to distinguish between “O” (oh) and “0” (zero), and uppercase “I” (i) and lowercase “l".